-Understanding Reformed Worship (From Nippissing FRC church plant blog and written by Pastor Rob Vandoodewaard)
+Understanding Reformed Worship (written by Pastor Rob Vandoodewaard)

 You may wonder why our worship services are plain, simple, and yet structured?
 We worship in this predictable way because we believe that it is a pattern evident in scripture, and a pattern that has been observed by faithful churches for thousands of years.

 About 400 years before Christ was born, Jerusalem was conquered and Solomon’s temple was destroyed.
 The remnants of the nation of Israel were forced to leave their land and scattered across the world.
 Jewish worship moved to smaller local gatherings, called Synagogue services.
 In these services an order of worship, called a liturgy, was followed.

 It was this type and pattern of worship that shaped the worship of the New Testament local church.
 As many as 40 times, the gospels speak of the Lord Jesus Christ worshipping in and teaching in Synagogues, and 19 times in Acts we read of the apostles ministering in the Synagogues.
 Parallels between passages such as James 2:2 and Luke 11:43 also show a link between New Testament church worship and the synagogue.

 We believe that the reason the New Testament speaks relatively little about New Testament church patterns is not to give a broad license for worship styles and elements, but rather because the simple and biblical elements of synagogue liturgy were used.
 The elements of worship mentioned in the New Testament; being prayer, Psalm singing, offerings, and preaching, form the basis for true Christian worship.
 The following texts are some of those that form the boundaries of what we believe is this God honoring, simple, and timeless approach: